grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 Since the reader isn't on the Grafana website, your description should include contextual information, such as the product name.

-The number of characters vary by media, so make the description concise.
+The number of characters vary by media, so make the description concise but aim for at least 150 characters.
 Provide enough information to guide users to the content by describing what content the link leads to.
 Often, this doesn't need to be original text.
 You can scan the first few paragraphs to pluck the appropriate terms or phrases into the description.